Global Cyber & Data Protection Advisory

 Our team has extensive experience in assisting organisations to manage eDiscovery requests and, more significantly, in preparing for when the inevitable requests arrive.
 We can assist an organisation with developing the procedures and in the selection of appropriate technology

-Security testing and remediation
+Cyber security testing and remediation

 We are acknowledged by our clients for our technical expertise as well as our guidance and assurance from an information security perspective.
 The following services range from identifying specific vulnerabilities to addressing them on their own infrastructure:

 Penetration testing a new system is the ultimate validation that the design, development and deployment of that system is in-line with secure practices.

 Our Penetration Testing Team continue to impress clients and developers when given access to a new system and subsequently are able to demonstrate the flaws within it.
 An organisation choosing to have a penetration test carried out, and in particularly a ‘Crystal Box’ one, is demonstrating maturity in the information security space.
 Ideally, this takes places once user acceptance testing is complete and before ‘Go Live’.
 This means there is still a chance to remediate any issues identified, retest to validate, and then release to the Internet.